kamataryo/eslint-snippets/README.md

 ## Publish (for commiters)

-`apm publish` follows pushing to master on [Travis CI](https://travis-ci.org/kamataryo/eslint-snippets).
+`apm publish` follows pushing new commits to master on [Travis CI](https://travis-ci.org/kamataryo/eslint-snippets).